 Meet Sharon K.

 Frequency Partners founder Sharon Kehnemui previously served as Managing Director of Digital Media at The American Enterprise Institute for Public Policy Research.
-Formerly, she spent 15 years in traditional and new media, 12 of them running political news coverage for FoxNews.com, where she worked on building content and assets for Fox News's online audiences during and between three presidential election cycles.
+Formerly, she spent 15 years in traditional and new media, 12 of them running political news coverage for FoxNews.com, where she worked on building content and assets for Fox News's online audiences during and between four presidential election cycles.

 Promoting news, research, and ideas, Sharon specializes in digital experience and design, growth strategy for social and email audiences, and search engine optimization and marketing.
 She is a content management queen who researches and writes on anything and everything, even though everyone thinks she's all about politics.
 Not so.
 Small businesses and entrepreneurs who operate in other industries make the best dinner partners.